Top Project Management Software for Professional Services

 source: CLICKUP

-ClickUp has good customization and flexibility, and is also suitable for development companies with its sprint management and GitHub integration.
-However, you might want to consider Jira as a specialized ClickUp alternative for web development or Productive for all-in-one agency management.
+However, you might want to consider Jira as a specialized ClickUp alternative for web development or Productive for all-in-one project management.
 Additionally, ClickUp has some performance and usability issues.

 The improvement points for ClickUp are still related to performance, as even after the update to version 3.0, I still encounter issues and instabilities.